Half Moon Bay The secluded Half Moon Bay near Providenciales.

 Exemptions to Mandatory Vaccination

-The following persons are exempt from requiring a COVID-19 vaccine:
+The following persons were exempt from requiring a COVID-19 vaccine:

 • Residents of the islands.